govlawtech/dva-sop-api-docs/docsSrc/status.rst

    * - Java client
      - Easier for DVA to use API
      - |check|
-   * - Plain text configuration of rules
+   * - Spreadsheet based configuration of rules
      - Easier for DVA to change rules
-     - idea
+     - |check|

 .. rubric:: Notes